Cuprum77/uwuipy/README.md

 - Customizable: Tailor the uwuification process to your needs with adjustable parameters.
 - CLI Support: Use the tool directly from the command line or integrate it into Python applications.
 - Entertainment: A unique way to engage users with lively and animated text transformations.
+- Robust Input Handling: `uwuify_segmented` provides advanced handling of various text segments, allowing the application to choose which parts of the text to uwuify while leaving others unchanged.

 ## Requirements
 * Python 3.10 or higher